 The last step before final packaging involves grading and sorting the beans.
 Finally, the coffee beans are packaged in jute bags and sent for shipment.

 How Does Coffee Brewing Work?

 Before the end consumer gets to brew a cup of coffee, it must be tested.
 The coffee roaster will often go into a laboratory, brew in the coffee beans using different recipes, try their final flavor, and note them down.
-This step is called Coffee Cupping.
+This step is called Coffee Cupping2.